Basking Ridge, New Jersey’s Most Famous Incident

 Another Account of the Event

-There was also a discussion regarding the valor of a French gentleman Captain Jean Louis de Virnejoux, who was noted that “had his advice been taken …probably Lee would have escaped.
+There was also a discussion regarding the valor of a French gentleman, Captain Jean Louis de Virnejoux, who noted that “had his advice been taken …probably Lee would have escaped.

 He was somewhat roughly handled on being seized, and his captors, if they did not treat him with great indignity, certainly displayed very little regard for his comfort or appearance.
 He had presented himself without his hat or outside coat, and although he earnestly requested permission to get them, he was very peremptorily refused.

-He was mounted on the guide’s horse, tied on both legs and arms, and with one of his aids who was mounted behind a dragoon, was hurried away at a furious speed towards Brunswick.
-About three hours later, after realizing no one was going to save him, he became sullen and very much dispirited.
+He was mounted on the guide’s horse, tied on both legs and arms, and with one of his aides who was mounted behind a dragoon, he hurried away at a furious speed towards Brunswick.
+About three hours later, realizing no one would save him, he became sullen and dispirited.
 He said to his captors, admitting the weakness of the American army, and his own confidence in British strength and zeal, when roused, “The game is nearly at an end.”

 More Tales

-There has been conflicting rumors as to why General Lee was even at the Widow White’s Tavern.
+There have been conflicting rumors as to why General Lee was even at the Widow White’s Tavern.
 Certain writers have written that he was there perhaps to see Widow White herself, while other accounts note that he was actually invited.
-There are also accounts that perhaps General Lee was not even comfortable around women and might have been homosexual.
-(George Washington’s Generals by George Athan Billias-1964).
+There are also accounts that perhaps General Lee was not even comfortable around women and might have been homosexual (George Washington’s Generals by George Athan Billias, 1964).

 General Charles Lee (one of Washington’s 12 Generals) was captured by British Lieutenant Colonel Charles Harcourt and taken on Major Wilkinson’s horse to the camp of Lord Cornwallis at New Brunswick.
-Widow White’s Tavern original location was on what is now the corner of South Finley and Colonial Drive in Basking Ridge, New Jersey.
-Situated a hundred yards of so back from the road on a knoll that overlooks the beautiful Somerset Hills and valleys to the east, north and west.
+Widow White’s Tavern’s original location was on what is now the corner of South Finley and Colonial Drive in Basking Ridge, New Jersey.
+Situated a hundred yards or so back from the road on a knoll that overlooks the beautiful Somerset Hills and valleys to the east, north, and west.
 None of the original outhouses or barns remain (1907 Mount Holly News article).

 What Became of the Widow White’s Tavern